Panzenbaby/Raspberry-Remote-for-Windows-10-IoT-Core/README.md

 ## Setup
 * Setup Windows 10 IoT Core on your Raspberry Pi [GetStarted](http://ms-iot.github.io/content/en-US/GetStarted.htm)
 * Connect your transmitter with your Raspberry Pi.
-As data port I prefer the GPIO port 5 which is the pin 29 on the board of your Raspberry.
-But you can chose every port you want (theoretically).
-If you're not familiar the Raspberry Pi pin mappings you should have a look on [Raspberry Pi 2 Pin Mappings](http://ms-iot.github.io/content/en-US/win10/samples/PinMappingsRPi2.htm).
+As data port I prefer the GPIO port 5 which is pin 29 on the board of your Raspberry (theoretically you can choose every port you want).
+If you're not familiar the Raspberry Pi pin mappings you should have a look at [Raspberry Pi 2 Pin Mappings](http://ms-iot.github.io/content/en-US/win10/samples/PinMappingsRPi2.htm).
 * If you don't already have a project in Visual Studio create a new Windows Universal project.
 * Checkout the Raspberry Remote for Windows 10 IoT Core project and add it to your solution by doing a right click on your solution and choose "Add" -> "Existing Project".
 Navigate to RaspberryRemote.csproj and confirm your selection.
 * Now add a reference to Raspberry Remote to your project by doing a right click on "References" and choose "Add Reference..." -> "Projects" -> "Solution" -> RaspberryRemote.
 Confirm with OK.